-Vasectomy has never been shown to have an association with erectile dysfunction.
+Vasectomy has never been shown to have a direct association with erectile dysfunction.

 Enlarged prostate (benign prostatic hyperplasia or BPH) is another common medical condition occurring in men in a linear correlation with increasing age.
 The most common symptoms are a decreased force of stream, incomplete emptying of the bladder, hesitancy initiating a stream, frequent urination and waking at night to urinate.7Benign prostatic hyperplasia (BPH) – Symptoms and causes.
 Mayo Clinic.
 Published March 2, 2019. https://www.mayoclinic.org/diseases-conditions/benign-prostatic-hyperplasia/symptoms-causes/syc-20370087

 This condition is easily treated with medications and some men ultimately require surgery to alleviate these BPH symptoms.

 Vasectomy has never been shown to cause the prostate to enlarge or alter a man’s urinary symptoms.

 Psychological factors affecting sexual performance